ghostbsd/ghostbsd-ports/README.md

 For information about contributing to FreeBSD ports, see the [Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/).

 Note: the size of this tree **will grow** significantly through normal usage!
 Distribution files accumulate in `/usr/ports/distfiles` – this directory can be occasionally cleaned without ill-effect.
-Buliding ports will use much space in work subdirectories – when these work files are no longer required, you can `make clean`.
+Building ports will use much space in work subdirectories – when these work files are no longer required, you can `make clean`.

 ### [Instructions for keeping GhostBSD ports current with FreeBSD ports.](https://forums.ghostbsd.org/d/60-guide-to-maintain-ghostbsd-ports-current-with-freebsd-ports/)